British Columbia: K-12 education

-British Columbia is home to a comprehensive education system consisting of public schools and independent schools that is overseen by the provincial Ministry of Education.
-The public school system is divided in 59 anglophone school districts and one francophone school district, the Conseil scolaire francophone de la Colombie-Britannique, which operates French-language public schools throughout the province.
+British Columbia is home to a comprehensive education system consisting of public schools and independent schools, overseen by the provincial Ministry of Education.
+The public school system has 59 anglophone school districts and one francophone school district, the Conseil scolaire francophone de la Colombie-Britannique, which operates French-language public schools throughout the province.
 The anglophone school districts are governed by school board trustees who are directly elected by the school district's residents.

-Although 86 percent of students are enrolled in the public school system, British Columbia has one of the highest shares of independent school enrolment among Canadian province, at 14 percent of the student population, due to its relatively generous funding model; most independent schools receive 50 percent of the operating funding that their public counterparts receive from the government.
-A very small percentage (less than 1 percent) of students are home schooled.
+86 percent of students are enrolled in the public school system.
+British Columbia has one of the highest shares of independent school enrolment among Canadian provinces, at 14 percent of the student population, due to its relatively generous funding model; most independent schools receive 50 percent of the operating funding that their public counterparts receive from the government.
+Less than 1 percent of students are home schooled.

-Like most other provinces in Canada, education is compulsory from ages 6 to 16 (grades 1–10), although the vast majority of students remain in school until they graduate from high school (grade 12) at the age of 18.
+Like most other provinces in Canada, education is compulsory from ages 6 to 16 (grades 1–10).
+The vast majority of students remain in school until they graduate from high school (grade 12) at the age of 18.
 In order to graduate with a graduation certificate, known as a Dogwood Diploma in BC, students must take a minimum of 80 course credits during grades 10 to 12.
 These credits include a variety of required courses (e.g. in language arts, social studies, mathematics, and science), as well as elective courses.

 Academic achievement in British Columbia is relatively good, although it has been slipping in recent years by some measures.
 In 2020, 86 percent of students in British Columbia graduated from high school within six years of entering grade 8.
 According to the 2018 Programme for International Student Assessment (PISA) scores, students in British Columbia scored the second highest in reading ability, fourth highest in mathematic prowess, and fourth highest in science knowledge of the 10 Canadian provinces, although these scores have declined significantly since the 2000 and 2015 assessments.